Author has written 9 stories for Lord of the Rings, and Silmarillion.

 Random bargain: I will read a story (or a chapter, whatever) written by anyone who can tell me the biggest geographical mistake Jackson made in his final Hobbit film.
 Not exaggerating.
 It's a doozy.

 About my writing: Well, as you can see I've only written stories for Tolkien affiliated works and, having been on FFN for several years now, it's safe to presume I will remain solely as a Tolkien writer. :) But for my stories and future stories, besides the fact that I try and will try to write them as realistically as possible, one thing I try to incorporate into them is a little bit of history.
 In the fandom LotR (and now certainly the Hobbit fandom), I think you'll agree with me when I say that the majority of writers/readers is a Tolkien-dead audience.
-So, I try to teach a little bit of the History of Middle-earth the way Tolkien wrote it.
-It doesn't detract from the purpose of the story, but is just sort of subtly introduced or hinted at.
-And I thrive on communicating emotions, so I can guarantee that it will be in most of my stories.
-And I do take story requests.
-So if you want a story from me after you read my profile, feel free to send me a message.
-And I love writing canonical gap-fillers, studying what Tolkien wrote, figuring out why he wrote it and filling in the blanks so that other people will understand it.
+So, I try to incorporate a little bit of the History of Middle-earth the way Tolkien wrote it since I would rather the story be built on it than forcing it.
+Character interaction is a rather intense focus of mine (read note for my two cents on writing below).
+I also love writing canonical gap-fillers, studying what Tolkien wrote, figuring out a feasible explanation for its context and filling in the blanks to offer a plausible connecting of the dots, as it were.
+It's challenging, sometimes horribly slow, but the process of piecing together a puzzle is so rewarding.
 Most of my stories are gap-fillers and I'm currently prepping more.
-I don't like unanswered questions, so I figure out how to answer them, which you will realize if you read those stories. :) Another thing I love to write are stories that bring to light the characters that are left in the dark, characters that Tolkien described in his notes as being great and powerful (don't misinterpret those words), characters that are always now ignored in these fandoms.
+I don't like unanswered questions, so I try to figure out how to answer them.
+No, I'm not declaring my way is the only way, just one inspired from meditation on the canon. :) Another thing I love to write are stories that bring to light the characters that are left in the dark, characters that Tolkien described in his notes as being great and powerful (don't misinterpret those words), characters that are always now ignored in these fandoms.
+I also like to dabble in Tolkien linguistics.
 And I will never write slash stories or anything pertaining the concept of slash.
 So if that's your cup of tea, sorry, but you're in the wrong place.

 Reviews: All reviews are and will be answered (even if a little late), as well as any questions shot my way.
 I know this kind of thing goes unsaid (or at least I think it should), but I just want to make it clear that I'm not one of those silent writers.
-If something is reviewed, it will get a response.
+If something is reviewed or PMed, it will get a response.

 Reading yours: I am one of those people who welcome requests for me to review your story or another’s.
 Many people have done it and I hope many more people will.
 I only ask two things before you do.
 1.)
 Be certain you do not ask me blindly.
 Be cognizant of my caveats to reading others’ works, because if you request me to read a story with slash or smut, you’re going to be in for a lot more than just an honest review (if you even get that).
 Be aware of what I tolerate, and do not insult me by pretending otherwise (if I’m a stranger to you, reading this bio is all you have to do to know my likes/dislikes).
 And 2.) include some kind of reason as to why you want me to review your story.
 Believe me, I love being told about stories of which I am thoroughly unaware of their existence, particularly since I can’t browse for them as much as I used to.
 But I’d like to think that there is something valuable to my opinion that you would go so far as to ask for it, that I am not just seen as another number in your traffic tallies.
 Please do not ask me to review your story just because I offer to.
 Tell me, please, that there is some reason you want me, a stranger, to read your work, and it’s not just to win another review.
 Even if it’s simply that your respect my opinion and are curious about what I think of your story, then fine!
 Tell me that.
 I just don’t want to be treated like another number.
 And knowing helps stir the direction of my review, being aware of what you’re conscious of in your own story, whether a character, subplot, drama, etc. One person asked me because they were curious as to how canonically accurate their story was, so I knew to pay special extra attention to any canon used.
 One person asked me because their fic revolved around a character I love.
 Another included a theme I enjoy.
 One person wanted constructive criticism since no one else would give it.
 Any reason will suffice, just include one, even if it’s just, “I think you’ll enjoy this!”
 If you believe it will be worth my while to read your story because you think/know I will love/appreciate it, then I wholeheartedly welcome you telling me to read it for that alone.
 Seriously.
 And I know some people ask me to review because of the type of reviews I give. :) I’m not pointing a finger at them for that at all, but it brings me to my next point: